JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Experiments

 \subsection{Case Study}

-To gain a deeper understanding of Agent-as-Interviewer's mechanism, we analyze GLM4-Flash's responses to MedQA questions by receiving suggestions from direct evaluation and Agent-as-Interviewer.
+To further understand JudgeAgent's mechanism, we analyze GLM4-Flash's responses to MedQA questions by receiving suggestions from direct evaluation and JudgeAgent.
 The seed questions where the target answers correctly are omitted in this case.
-A brief overview of the case is shown in Figure~\ref{fig: case_study_overview}, while the detailed content is provided in Appendix~\ref{appendix: case_study}.
+A brief overview of the case is shown in Figure~\ref{fig: case_study_overview}, and the detailed content is provided in Appendix~\ref{appendix: case_study}.

 In this case, the target LLM answers the base question incorrectly.
-When directly evaluated by the LLM evaluator, the evaluator adopted a more conservative approach to generically enumerate the potential consequences of closed abdominal injury, rather than to perform a comparison between the specific medical concepts involved.
-Consequently, even after receiving the feedback, the target LLM still outputs an incorrect answer, which is attributable to a nuance it failed to discern: peritonitis symptoms resulting from both colon injury and duodenal bulb injury can exhibit delayed onset.
+When directly evaluated, the evaluator LLM generically enumerated the potential consequences of closed abdominal injury.
+Consequently, even after receiving the feedback, the target LLM still outputs an incorrect answer.

 In contrast, JudgeAgent first extracted two key entities, \textit{closed abdominal injury} and \textit{peritonitis}.
-It then retrieved relevant entities with texts, such as \textit{splenic rupture} and \textit{duodenal injury}, from the context graph.
-Based on the sampled knowledge paths, JudgeAgent generated a series of extended questions.
-Given that the target model consistently errs on all questions where \textit{duodenal injury} and \textit{closed abdominal injury} co-occur, JudgeAgent can determine that the target model had insufficient understanding of this concept entity, thereby providing specific knowledge guidance.
-Ultimately, the target LLM successfully answered the original base question correctly with this feedback.
+Based on the sampled paths on the context graph, JudgeAgent generated extended questions, which help discover the lack of understanding of \textit{duodenal injury} and \textit{closed abdominal injury}.
+Ultimately, the target LLM successfully answered the original question correctly with this feedback.

-The case above demonstrates that through the Agent-as-Interviewer paradigm, JudgeAgent is capable of accurately identifying gaps in the target’s knowledge and providing targeted feedback.